Highland dance: Royal Scottish Official Board of Highland Dancing (RSOBHD)

 Many if not most Highland gatherings worldwide recognise the Royal Scottish Official Board of Highland Dancing (RSOBHD), formed in 1950, as the world governing body of Highland dancing.
 The 'Royal' title from the Queen of the United Kingdom was approved by 16 November 2019.
 The RSOBHD standardised dance steps for competition purposes, established rules for competitions and attire, and certifies competitions and instructors.
 The RSOBHD World Highland Dance Championship has been held annually at the Cowal Highland Gathering since 1934.
 Today this RSOBHD World Championship is sanctioned by the RSOBHD at three levels: Juvenile, Junior and Adult.
-Only SOBHD-registered dancers may compete at this RSOBHD championship.
+Only RSOBHD-registered dancers may compete at this RSOBHD championship.

 The RSOBHD is made up of representatives from many different Highland Dancing bodies and associations from around the world.
 The Board comprises delegates from the examining bodies (professional teaching associations), affiliated organisations in Australia (Australian Board of Highland Dancing Inc.), Canada (ScotDance Canada), South Africa (Official Board of Highland Dancing (South Africa)), New Zealand (Scot Dance New Zealand), and the United States (Federation of United States Teachers and Adjudicators) which represent the many Highland dance organisations in those countries.

 The RSOBHD board sanctions Highland dancing championships although does not actually organise any of them.
 There are non-RSOBHD sanctioned championships run by non-RSOBHD aligned organisations at which registered RSOBHD dancers are forbidden to take part by the RSOBHD.
 At competitions and championships run by non-RSOBHD organisations, all dancers are welcome, however if they choose to participate they may receive a ban from the RSOBHD.
 Similarly, dancers not registered with the RSOBHD are forbidden to dance at RSOBHD sanctioned competitions by the RSOBHD.
 Each year the RSOBHD selects the championship steps to be performed by dancers at championships around the world.
 An official RSOBHD Highland Dance technique book for dancers and teachers has been published.